Methodology

 Role of the AI Model

 The AI does not decide risk levels by intuition.
-Its specific function is:
+Its specific functions are:

 1. Extract